Breakwater Geotextile Tube

-Hello.
-I am looking for the breakwater geotextile tube for beach creation.
+Question: I am looking for the breakwater geotextile tube for beach creation.
 I am looking for the one that can be used to make a good beach.
-Which would is good for this?
+Which would be good for this?

-Thank you for contacting us!
-For use in breakwater applications, a great option would be our Geotextile Breakwater Tubes.
-Created as large filtering tubes, these items are designed to retain sediment and sand, while still allowing water (such as waves) to flow back and forth out of your tube.
+Answer: For use in breakwater applications, a great solution for shoreline erosion control is our Breakwater Tubes.
+Created as large filtering tubes, these items are designed to retain sediment and sand, while still allowing water (such as waves) to flow back and forth out of your geotube.

-The breakwater geotextile tube is constructed from a woven geotextile fabric.
-This type of material is well equipped to retain sediment, while allowing water to filter through.
-This can be particularly useful in areas that particularly prone to erosion, as tubes help to prevent sand from continuously washing out to shore.
+The breakwater geotextile tube is constructed from a UV-stabilized woven geotextile fabric.
+The polypropylene material is well-equipped to retain sand, while allowing water to filter and flow.
+Particularly useful in areas prone to erosion, breakwater tubes help prevent sand from continuously washing out to sea.
+Most breakwater tubes are available in both black and tan colors for either visibility or blending.

-- Lengths: The lengths for the geotextile tube vary depending on available space in your location and required capacity.
-Lengths for these tubes typically include 50, 100, 150 and 200 feet.
+- Lengths: The length of a geotextile tube varies depending on available space in the location and required capacity.
+Tube lengths include 50, 100, 150, 200, and 250 feet.

-- Circumference: As a circular structure, the circumference of the tube is again set based on required volume and available space.
-Circumferences typically include 15, 30, 45, or 60 feet, with several larger sizes of 75 and 90 feet also available.
+- Circumference: As a circular structure, the circumference of the tube is set based on required volume and available space.
+Circumferences typically include 15, 22.5, 30, 45, or 60 feet.
+Larger sizes of 75 and 90 feet are also available.

-- Filling Ports: In order to create your beach or shoreline, filling ports are required on your tube to allow access to the tube interior.
-Filling ports are typically set along the tube at equally spaced distances and can include up to 3 ports, depending on the length of your tube.
+- Filling Ports: In order to create your beach or shoreline, filling ports are required on your geotube to allow access to the tube interior.
+Filling ports are typically set along the tube at equally spaced distances and can include up to 5 ports.
+There should be one port for every 50 feet of length.

-Breakwater geotextile tubes are typically filled hydraulically with a sand and slurry mixture.
-After the tube as been filled, ports can be closed by tying, sewing or gluing.
+Breakwater geotubes for erosion control are typically filled hydraulically with a sand and slurry mixture.
+After the tube as been filled, ports are closed by tying, sewing, or gluing.

 - Coast Line Protection